graphops/docs/docs/graphcast/radios/poi-radio.md

 ## HTTP Server

-If you set the `SERVER_HOST` and `SERVER_PORT` environment variables, the Radio will spin up an HTTP server with a GraphQL API.
-Currently the Radio supports the following routes:
+The Radio spins up an HTTP server with a GraphQL API when `SERVER_HOST` and `SERVER_PORT` environment variables are set.
+The supported routes are:

 - `/health` for health status
 - `/api/v1/graphql` for GET and POST requests with GraphQL playground interface

+The GraphQL API now includes several advanced queries:

+- `radioPayloadMessages`
+- `localAttestations`
+- `comparisonResults`
+- `stakeRatio`
+- `senderRatio`

-Here are some example queries you can use:
+Below are some example queries:

 ```graphql
 Query {